 A dog house is a good shade to protect your dog against the sun, wind, and rain.
 Even if your dog run has already covered with patios and trees, you should still consider adding one because you never know what the weather will be while you are away from home.

-- PROTECTIVE DESIGN: Log cabin design features a slanted roof and off-centered entryway that keeps your pet protected from harsh weather conditions
+- PROTECTIVE DESIGN: Log cabin design with a slanted roof and off-centered entryway keeps your pet protected from harsh weather conditions

-- RAISED FLOOR: For additional pet protection from harsh weather, this dog house is carefully crafted with a raised floor to help keep drafts away and the floor dry
+- RAISED FLOOR: For additional pet protection from harsh weather, the raised design keeps drafts away and the floor dry

 12. Zen-Like Dog Run